nmshd/documentation/_docs_operate/configuration.md

   - **clientId** `string, required`

-    The [client id](https://www.rfc-editor.org/rfc/rfc6749#section-3.2.1) of the access request.
+    The [client id](https://www.rfc-editor.org/rfc/rfc6749#section-3.2.1) used to authenticate to the access token server.

   - **clientSecret** `string, required`

-    The [client secret](https://www.rfc-editor.org/rfc/rfc6749#section-3.2.1) of the access request.
+    The [client secret](https://www.rfc-editor.org/rfc/rfc6749#section-3.2.1) used to authenticate to the access token server.

   - **scope** `string, optional`

-    The [scope](https://www.rfc-editor.org/rfc/rfc6749#section-3.3) of the access request.
+    The [scope](https://www.rfc-editor.org/rfc/rfc6749#section-3.3) used to authenticate to the access token server.
 This is optional and can be omitted if not needed.

   **ApiKey**